 Sopes can be made with just masa and water.
 Yet, with a few extra ingredients the wow factor goes way up.

 Sope Mexican Toppings

 Sopes are meant to be a platform for toppings.

 Again, you can go really simple, adding just refried beans and salsa.
 Or you can take your Sope Recipe to the next level with all sorts of fun add-ons.

 Today we’re using my favorite combination:

 - Refried Beans – To create a hearty creamy base

-- Chorizo – For its pop of salty-fatty goodness
+- Chorizo – This pork sausage has a pop of salty-fatty goodness

 - Red Chili Sauce – A thick pureed salsa with a kick!